choyan/Python-ELM/README.md

 Python-ELM v0.3
 ===============

+##This original code was written with Python2.
+This repo makes it compatible with Python3  and remove several old function usage.

 ###### This is an implementation of the [Extreme Learning Machine](http://www.extreme-learning-machines.org) [1][2] in Python, based on [scikit-learn](http://scikit-learn.org).

 ###### From the abstract: